 Gather all the documents you'll need to verify your loan application.
 Lenders will want to know your job tenure, employment stability, income, assets (property, cars, bank accounts and investments) and your liabilities (auto loans, mortgages, installment loans, credit-card debt, household expenses and others).

 You'll need to provide documents such as paycheck stubs, bank account statements and tax returns.
 Check with your lender or broker for more information.

 Do you have credit problems or owe money to the IRS?
-Buying a new home may still be a possiblity.
+Buying a new home may still be a possibility.
 Contact a financial advisor or tax resolution service to find solutions.
-Your lender can also map out a plan for getting your finances on track and a time line to be in your new home!
+Your lender can also map out a plan for getting your finances on track and a timeline to be in your new home!

 For more information check out these articles: